 If the person overstaying is a former UAE resident with a cancelled resident visa, the grace period is 30 days after visa expiry to either apply for a new residence visa or exit the country.
 During the grace period no fines will be charged.
-If the individual overstays after the 30 day grace period then they have to settle the fines of:
+If the individual overstays after the 30 day grace period then they also have to settle the fines as above.

 As per the UAE government any individual staying with an expired visit/tourist visa or resident visa will not need to pay any overstaying fines for 3 months.

 (Source: Gulf news)

 It's not possible to extend your grace period however if you are unable to exit the country even after the grace period is over, you can request the UAE immigration or your country embassy to request for a waive in fines until you settle something.